Louis033/Astro-Project-Lore/src/content/characters/zero.md

 Because he seemed like a blank slate—an existence that started from nothing—the people of the Undercity called him Zero.

-He was taken in by a man named Rick, a laborer who raised him as his own.
-Rick became Zero’s father figure, teaching him how to survive the Undercity and offering him something rare in that place: kindness without expectation.
-To this day, Rick remains the closest thing Zero has to a family.
+He was taken in by a man named [Elias], a laborer who raised him as his own.
+[Elias] became Zero’s father figure, teaching him how to survive the Undercity and offering him something rare in that place: kindness without expectation.
+To this day, [Elias] remains the closest thing Zero has to a family.

 Zero’s remarkable aptitude surfaced early.
 Numbers came naturally to him, and his memory was unnervingly precise.
 These traits eventually drew the attention of the Undercity’s Warden, who recruited Zero into his service—not as punishment, but as an asset.